ansible/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

 Introduction
 ---------------
-The Google Cloud Platform (GCP) modules require both the `requests` and the `google-auth` libraries to s to be installed.
-One way to t.
+The Google Cloud Platform (GCP) modules require both the `requests` and the `google-auth` libraries to be installed.

 .. code-block:: bash